In this article

 This request body unsubscribes the user from the channel and the individual message types.

-If you're subscribing a user to a double opt-in message type, use the
+If you're subscribing a user to a double opt-in message type (SMS only), use the

 POST /api/subscriptions/subscribeToDoubleOptIn